 Search for anything on my site

 If you have ADHD then procrastination is likely something that you struggle with.
-It's important for you to understand why you struggle with it, rather that to fall prey to just criticizing yourself.
+Criticizing yourself gets you nowhere!
 Procrastination is a complicated issue and the roots of it are different for each person.

-In normal procrastination you often find yourself procrastinating by doing something fun and enjoyable in order to escape something more important.
+You may find yourself procrastinating by doing something fun to escape something more important.

-#Procrastivity is a version of procrastination where you avoid a task by procrastinating on a less important task but one that is actually still productive and useful.
-It's a subset of procrastination.
+#Procrastivity is a version of procrastination where you procrastinate on a less important, but useful task.
+It’s a subset of procrastination.

 For example, you may sit down to write a paper.